hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 ---

-## Datagroup Recovery and Restore
+## (OPTIONAL) Datagroup Recovery and Restore

 ### Install the Restore Script

-The restore script provides datagroup recovery capabilities using dashboard-pool-sync backup files in the event that an administrator desires to revert to a previous dashboard datagroup configuration.
-This process is only applicable if the backup feature has been enabled.
+The restore script provides datagroup recovery capabilities using dashboard-pool-sync backup files in the event that an administrator desires to revert to a previous dashboard datagroup configuration. **This process is only applicable if the backup feature has been enabled.**

 **Create the restore script:**